asizikov/asizikov.github.io/content/blog/2015-06-22-clean-repository-interface.md

  }
  {{< / highlight >}}

-The FetchPath is a simple generinc class which holds the collection of expressions that we're going to use to build our chain of Include statements.
+The FetchPaths is a simple generic class which holds the collection of expressions that we're going to use to build our chain of Include statements.

  {{< highlight csharp >}}
 public sealed class FetchPaths<T>